-Free or low-cost prescription drugs are always appealing, particularly in tough economic times, whether you have health insurance or not.
+Free or low-cost prescription drugs are always appealing, whether you have health insurance or not.
 There's no sense in paying any more for a drug you need than is necessary.
 It's one great strategy for saving money on the drugs you need.

 But as you know, stores are in business to make a profit and they are not simply providing you with free or low cost drugs out of the goodness of their hearts!
 Yes, there is good will involved, but they have done a good job of figuring out how they can leverage the information they gain about you when you obtain your drugs from them, against the money they lose when they provide something to you at a loss of money to them.
 (Remember - they have to purchase the drugs they sell to you from somewhere, too.)